The Physics-Informed Neural Network Gravity Model: Generation III: Hyperparameter Optimization

-Neural networks can be sensitive to various hyperparameters, so this section aims to characterize the sensitivity of the PINN-GM to a set of core hyperparameters, as well as determine the effect of different network sizes and quantity / quality of training data.
+Neural networks can be particularly sensitive to the correct choice of hyperparameters.
+This section seeks to characterize the sensitivity of the PINN-GM to these core hyperparameters, as well as determine the effect of different network sizes and quantity / quality of training data.
 Explicitly, network depth, width, batch size, learning rate, epochs, and loss function are varied, as well as the total amount data and its quality.
-As before, the heterogeneous density asteroid Eros detailed in Section~\ref{sec:experiments} is used to provide training data.
-32,768 training data are produced uniformly between 0-3R, and the network performance is evaluated using a mean percent error averaged across 4,096 separate validation samples.
+As before, the heterogeneous density asteroid Eros detailed in Section~\ref{sec:case_study} is used to provide training data.
+32,768 training data are sampled uniformly between 0-3R, and the network performance is evaluated using a mean percent error averaged across 4,096 separate validation samples for each of the proposed tests.